 I’ve written before about weight and sleep.
 Sleep duration and quality appears to have a direct effect on our metabolic rate and on our eating habits.
 Without realising it, a poor night’s sleep can increase our calorie intake the next day.
-So Delicious Dieting takes sleep seriously.
+So Appetite Retraining takes sleep seriously.

 Two recent articles from the New York Times relate to sleep.